UAlbertaALTLab/itwewina/docs/overview.md

 itwêwina
 --------

 **itwêwina** is a fork of [Neahttadigisanít].
-It combines the FSTs created in Giellatekno with the XML dictionaries to provide an FST-powered, smart, online dictionary.
+It combines the FSTs created in Giella with the XML dictionaries to provide an FST-powered, smart, online dictionary.
 As of this writing, only one dictionary source is integrated—Dr. Arok Wolvengrey's [Cree: Words]—however, more are to come.

 ### Cloning the repository

 itwêwina can be cloned from here: <https://github.com/UAlbertaALTLab/itwewina>.

-Included in this repository is the source code for neahttadigisanít (in a directory called `neahtta/`), along with the documentation you are reading right now. **Not included** in this repository are the FSTs or the XML dictionaries.
+Included in this repository is the source code for Neahttadigisanít (in a directory called `neahtta/`), along with the documentation you are reading right now. **Not included** in this repository are the FSTs or the XML dictionaries.
 Since the licenses and copying rights of the dictionaries are a bit iffy, you'll need to ask somebody for access to the dictionaries.
-The FSTs can be compiled using [Giellatekno].
-See [Getting Started with Giellatekno][getting-started].
+The FSTs are be compiled using [Giella].
+See [Getting Started with Giella][getting-started].

 Minor projects